RobinDadswell/RobinDadswell/README.md

 ### Hi there 👋 I'm Robin.
- - I'm currently learning JavaScript and improving my C# knowledge.
  - I'm a husband to a beautiful wife and a father of 2 wonderful children
  - I'm an Office 365 Architect and as such most of what I work on revolves around that and a lot of PowerShell.
- - I am always looking to learn new things and am currently doing that through contributing to Sonarr and Radarr.
+ - Outside of PowerShell my langauge of choice is C#, however I also use JavaScript in some of my projects
+ - I work on Radarr, Lidarr, Readarr and occasionally Sonarr in my spare time.

 #### Github Stats and Languages
  ![Github Stats](https://github-readme-stats.vercel.app/api?username=RobinDadswell)